-- Preparing food for the bears, moving them inside and then scattering and hiding the treats in their enclosure to provide an environment close to natural as possible where they would need to forage for sustenance.
+- Preparing food for the bears.
+Moving them inside and then scattering and hiding the treats in their enclosure; to provide an environment close to natural as possible where they would need to search for food.

 - Preparing food and feeding the primates.